LunCoSim/lunco-sim/docs/SubSystems/Solar Energy Design SubSystem.md

 MVP

 1. Solar Cell as GraphNode with input and output parameters
-2. Changing input ->
+2. Inputs -> outputs
+3. Mint NFT for Solar Panel with parameters

 Prompts

-You are expirienced Godot 4 developer.
+You are experienced Godot 4 developer.
 Your goal is to create a GraphNode component that represents basic solar cell models with inputs and energy output